Dark-Gran/KarmaAppetite2/README.md

 Installation:
 - Download KarmaAppetite2.rar and extract it into the "mods" folder.
-- Archive contains 4 mods:
+- Archive contains 4 folder:
    - KA_KarmaAppetite (base mod)
    - KA_SolemnQuarry (region mod - can be used separately, however the Iterator won't be present)
    - KA_IteratorKit (addition for the region)